onera/cwipi/training/C/03_Exercise_2/exercise_2.md

 ### Field

-Here we want `code 1` to receive a field from `code 2`.
+Here we want `code1` to receive a field from `code2`.
-Even if `code 1` would send a field that is the x-coordinates of the deformed mesh, that wouldn't change a thing in the code as said for the mesh above.
+Even if `code1` would send a field that is the x-coordinates of the deformed mesh, that wouldn't change a thing in the code as said for the mesh above.
 Indeed, the mesh topology does not change.
 Thus, at each coupling iteration the number of vertices remains the same.
 Thus, it suffices to provide the pointer to the field array and change the values inside it at each iteration.